redsymbol/pyreferrer/README.txt

 ref2 = pyreferrer.Referrer('http://cnn.com')
 ref2.is_search # False

-# Alternatively, use the referrer_info function if performance is a
+# Alternatively, use the referrer_info function, which returns a
-# concern.
-This returns a dict instead of instantiating an object.
+# dict instead of instantiating an object.
+It's a bit faster
+# (by 20-40%).

 info = pyreferrer.referrer_info(referrer_string)
 info['is_search'] # True
 info['searchengine'] # 'google'